 - 2021: Winner in 4 (5) [5 Runners]

-The course which has produced the most winners of the King George VI and Queen Elizabeth Stakes is Ascot, there has been a total number of 8 winners of this race who ran at Ascot last time out.
-The next best course which has produced the second most winners is Sandown, there has been a total number of 4 winners of this race who ran at Sandown last time out.
+The course which has produced the most winners of the King George VI and Queen Elizabeth Stakes is Ascot; there have been a total of 8 winners of this race who ran at Ascot last time out.
+The next best courses, which have produced the second most winners, are Saint-Cloud and Sandown; there have been a total of 4 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 15 winners from a total of 138 runners whilst the Female runners have produced 5 winners from a total of 16 runners.
+The race is open to both sexes, with the Male runners having produced a total of 15 winners from a total of 131 runners, whilst the Female runners have produced 5 winners from a total of 16 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the King George VI and Queen Elizabeth Stakes: